Fill in the details of the parties. You can click the "Fill with Member’s Information" button to complete it with information saved to your account.

 When you are done, click the "Get Document" button and you can download the document in Word or PDF format.

-Please review the document carefully and make any final modifications to ensure that the details are correct before sending to the addressee.
+Please get all parties to review the document carefully and make any final modifications to ensure that the details are correct before signing the document.